Modern Languages Courses

-This course continues to develop the requisite skills of this level in speaking, listening, reading and writing.
-It makes use of authentic sources such as film, art, songs and media.
-Literature is introduced through readings by authors such as Maupassant and Le Clézio.
+This course continues to develop the requisite skills of this level in speaking, listening, reading, and writing.
+It makes use of authentic sources such as film, art, songs, and media.
+Literature is introduced through readings by francophone authors.
 French 3 includes a systematic review of grammar and practice of the language through frequent writing assignments, speaking practice, and discussion of cultural and current events.

 French 3 (Honors)

 This course provides a rapid expansion of vocabulary and grammar through reading and writing.
 Students will be asked to write compositions of increasing complexity.
 Students continue to strengthen oral skills through activities ranging from review of current events to literary discussions.
-Reading skills are developed through an introduction to classical and modern authors such as Molière, La Fontaine, Maupassant and Le Clézio.
-Placement is at the discretion of the department.
+Reading skills are developed through an introduction to classical and modern authors such as Molière, La Fontaine, Maupassant and Pagnol.
+(Placement is at the discretion of the department chair.)

-French 4: Topics in Contemporary Culture and Literature
+French 4: Topics in Contemporary Culture & Literature

 French 5 (Honors): A Further Exploration of Literature

-This course is intended for students who have completed the AP language program and who have expressed an appreciation of French literature in previous courses.
-Covering classic writings—from the poetry of Baudelaire to contemporary works of French speaking authors from Africa and the Caribbean—this course aims to refine the skills that are essential to enjoying and studying literature at an advanced level.
+This course is intended for students who have completed French 4 Honors and who have expressed an appreciation of French literature in previous courses.
+Covering classic writings—from the poetry of Baudelaire to contemporary works of French-speaking authors from Africa and the Caribbean—this course aims to refine the skills that are essential to enjoying and studying literature at an advanced level.
 This course prepares students for the study of French at the college level and, specifically, the college-level technique of close literary analysis.
-Placement is at the discretion of the department.
+This course requires intensive reading and writing in French.
+(Placement is at the discretion of the department chair.)

 French 5: The Francophone World

 This course focuses on the issues of coming of age and living in French society as seen through the eyes of major French and Francophone directors ranging from Francois Truffaut to Cédric Klapish.
-The course also looks at cinema as a language of its own, starting with early silent movies by the Lumière Brothers and culminating with the experimental technique of directors such as Claire Denis.
+The course also looks at cinema as a language of its own, starting with early silent movies by the Lumière brothers and culminating with the experimental technique of directors such as Claire Denis.
 Students taking this course will become familiar with the French attitude toward what is called the “Seventh Art.”
 They will also learn to write creatively about film the way the French “cinéphiles” do, using both technical and analytical perspectives.
-(Open to students who have completed French 4 (AP), French 4 or with permission from the department.)
+Students will complete projects in multiple forms, but the focus is on oral communication in French.